cloudevents/spec/cloudevents/primer.md

 In order to achieve the stated goals, the specification authors will attempt to constrain the number of metadata attributes they define in CloudEvents.
-To that end, attributes defined by this project will fall into three categories:
+To that end, context attributes defined by this project will fall into two categories:

-- required
-- optional
+- core
 - extensions

+The core attributes are those defined within the specification itself.
+Core attributes then have subcategories of required or optional.
 As the category names imply, "required" attributes will be the ones that the group considers vital to all events in all use cases, while "optional" ones will be used in a majority of the cases.
-Both of the attributes in these cases will be defined within the specification itself.

 When the group determines that an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability